Public Masses in Italy to Resume May 18 — With Conditions

 “We are not going to indulge in this desecration,” he said.

 But others were more sanguine.
-“I think that the virus has put each one of us in a difficult position, placing each individual in possible danger,” said Maestro Aurelio Porfiri, an Italian expert in Church music and editor of the Church website, Altare Dei.
+“I think that the virus has put each one of us in a difficult position, placing each individual in possible danger,” said Maestro Aurelio Porfiri, an Italian expert in Church music and editor of the website, Altare Dei.
 “I am not sure how it would be possible in our parishes — where we already have a shortage of priests — to implement all the precautionary safety measures requested.”

 Italy’s Prime Minister Giuseppe Conte said the security measures in the protocol express the “most suitable contents and methods to ensure that the resumption of liturgical celebrations with the people takes place in the safest way.”
 He then thanked the Italian bishops for the “moral and material support it is giving to the entire national community in this difficult moment for our country.”